Vom1124/PBPK-Modelling/README.md

 ## Author: Vomsheendhur (Vom) Raju, NDSU, Fargo, ND
 ### PBPK Modelling using two-compartment body and clinically verified human physiology.
 This is a repo with the MATLAB executable app for testing the injection protocol using PBPK model.
-The model developed here is a combination of published work [1] and author's improvement for simulation, as such please cite the work to avoid conflicts.
+The model developed here is a combination of published work [1] (especially the circulation model used for the simulations) and author's improvement for simulation, as such please cite the work to avoid conflicts.